RyanBijkerk/logitblog-website/_posts/2021-02-26-increase-the-success-rate-of-azure-devops-pipelines-using-pester.md

 ```

 ## Conclusion:
 Pester is a powerful framework to increase the quality of the PowerShell code that is created.
-By integrating, the Pester tests into the Azure DevOps pipeline will increase the success rate of your deployment.
+By integrating the Pester tests into the Azure DevOps pipeline will increase the success rate of your deployment.
 Now, this is, of course, depending on various factors but unit testing your code will prevent any unexpected changes that might break the pipeline.

 Now it is important to keep in mind Pester is an investment and will require additional time to create and maintain the tests.
 Writing the tests will provide direct insight into how to improve the code, as it forces you to think about various conditions.
 In order to keep the standards high, commitment from the entire team will be necessary.